twiddlingbits/twr-wasm/docs/index.md

    - Most string functions use ASCII, not for example, UTF-8
    - Designed to work with a browser.
 Not tested with or designed to work with node.js
    - Not all of compile-rt is ported (but most bits you need are)
+   - The following non-compatible changes since 1.0 (relatively minor)
+      - there is no longer 'twr_' prefixed std c lib functions (use the normal std c lib names)
+      - most 'twr_wasm_' prefixed functions have been shortened to 'twr_'.

 ## Post Feedback